yuxunn/govtech-assignment/README.md

 3. Compile typescript\
 To compile the project before running, use the command `npm run build`
 4. Start the server \
 Run the Express server using `ts-node src/app.ts`.
-To verify that the server is running, it will display ```🚀 Server running on port 3000```
+To verify that the server is running, it will display ```Server running on port 3000```

 ### API Endpoints
 ### **1️⃣ Check if a Team Can Redeem (GET)**